remybar/p2p/README.md

   local hardhat node and be able to test the front-end.

 ### front-end

+Go to the `front-end` folder and:
 * `npm install` to set-up the project.
 * `npm start` to start a local server on http://localhost:3000

+# FAQ

+## Ethernal

+* Unable to find json artifact files while deploying/pushing some smart contracts to Ethernal ?

+Use `npx hardhat clean` to clean everything (i.e remove artifacts) and then recompile your contracts (`npx hardhat compile`)